ganoush/busRouteChallenge/README.md

 Environment used for development: Mac, Java 8, Spring, Maven, Junit

-The spring boot spawns a tomcat container and the port number is specified in resources/application.properties The request are served through BusRouteController class.
+The spring boot spawns a tomcat container.
+The port number at wich the app is hosted is specified in resources/application.properties
+The request are served through BusRouteController class.

 The Bus route data file location must be passed as a command line argument to start the application.